To help slow the spread of COVID-19, masks are required for all guests ages two and older inside the Museum and during

 - Museum capacity is limited and all tickets must be purchased in advance through our reservation-based online ticketing system.

-- Visitors, staff, and volunteers are required to wear face coverings to enter the building and throughout their visit.
+- Visitors, staff, and volunteers are required to wear face coverings to enter and remain in the building.

 - A one-way traffic plan is in place to facilitate physical distancing of at least 6 feet between parties.
 In some areas where two-way traffic is required there is signage to guide you.

-- Physical barriers (acrylic panels) have been erected wherever you may interact with a staff member.
+- Physical barriers (acrylic panels) have been added wherever you may interact with a staff member.

 - Our custodial staff is conducting frequent cleaning and disinfecting of exhibits, bathrooms, and all public spaces.

 - All staff and volunteers entering the building undergo temperature checks.
 We do not require the same for Museum guests.

 Please arrive within 30 minutes following your selected arrival time.
 If you arrive before your reserved time and we are near capacity in the galleries, we ask that you wait in your vehicle or outside the building until your designated arrival time.
-If capacity has not yet been reached and you would prefer to enter sooner, our staff will accommodate you.
+If capacity has not yet been reached and you would prefer to enter sooner, our staff will try to accommodate you.

 If you miss your reserved time, our staff will try to fit you in at the next available time that day.
 Please note, the Museum closes at 5 p.m.
 We recommend arriving no later than 4 p.m.